junxit/us-congress-code/title-42/chapter-7/sec-1395rr.md

 ### GAO Study on Access to Services

 Pub.
 L. 106–554, § 1(a)(6) [title IV, § 422(d)], Dec.
 21, 2000, 114 Stat.
-2763, 2763A–517, provided that: “(1) Study.—The Comptroller General of the United States shall study access of medicare beneficiaries to renal dialysis services.
-Such study shall include whether there is a sufficient supply of facilities to furnish needed renal dialysis services, whether medicare payment levels are appropriate, taking into account audited costs of facilities for all services furnished, to ensure continued access to such services, and improvements in access (and quality of care) that may result in the increased use of long nightly and short daily hemodialysis modalities. “(2) Report.—Not later than January 1, 2003, the Comptroller General shall submit to Congress a report on the study conducted under paragraph (1).”
+2763, 2763A–517, directed the Comptroller General of the United States to study access of medicare beneficiaries to renal dialysis services and required the Comptroller General to submit to Congress a report on the study by not later than Jan.
+1, 2003.

 ### Special Rule for Payment for 2001